thias/puppet-apache_httpd/README.md

 This module disables TRACE and TRACK methods by default, which is best practice (using rewrite rules, so only when it is enabled).

-The `apache::service::` prefixed classes aren't meant to be used standalone, and are included as needed by the main class.

 ## Examples

 Sripped down instance running as the git user for the cgit cgi :